AElfProject/AElf/docs/sdk/javascript/js-sdk.md

 ### Web API

-*You can see how Web Api of chain node works in `{chainAddress}/swagger/index.html`*
+*You can see how the Web Api of the node works in `{chainAddress}/swagger/index.html`*
 _tip: for an example, my local address: 'http://127.0.0.1:1235/swagger/index.html'_

-The usage of these methods is based on the AElf instance, If you don't have please Create an AElf instance:
+The usage of these methods is based on the AElf instance, so if you don't have one please create it:

 ```javascript
 import AElf from 'aelf-sdk';